 Pensions and 401(k) plans are both designed for retirement planning, but they function differently:

-- Pension – Pensions are usually untouchable until retirement, and the employer’s contribution is the source of a majority of the funds.
+- Pension – Pensions are usually untouchable until retirement, and the employer contributions are the source of a majority of the funds.

-- 401(k) – Most 401(k) plans offer an early withdrawal option, and they must be predominantly funded by the employee’s contribution.
+- 401(k) – A 401(k) plan usually offers an early withdrawal option, and they must be predominantly funded by the employee’s contribution.

 How Much Do Nurses Make from Pensions?